JYisus/rofi-browser-tabs/README.md

 * Go to `about:debugging#/runtime/this-firefox` in the browser
 * Click the Load Temporary Add-on button and select the `rofi-chrome/extension` folder to install it.

-Configure the shortcuts for the various commands (`chrome://extensions/shortcuts` for chrome and chromium / `Manage Extension Shortcuts` in `about:addons` for firefox)
+Configure the shortcuts for the various commands (`chrome://extensions/shortcuts` for chrome and chromium / `brave://extensions/shortcuts` for brave / `Manage Extension Shortcuts` in `about:addons` for firefox)

 For your reference, I use: